magsimal/BlauClan/README.md

 used for both the Node.js server and the Nginx proxy configuration.
 The front-end itself is served on `http://localhost:8080`.

+For place of birth suggestions to work you must provide a valid GeoNames username.
+Sign up for a free account at
+<https://www.geonames.org/> and set the `GEONAMES_USER` environment
+variable.
+When using Docker Compose this variable can be added to a `.env` file in the project root or passed directly on the command line.
+If you launch the containers with Portainer make sure the backend service receives this variable.
+Newly created GeoNames accounts can take up to half an hour before they start returning results, so suggestions may initially appear empty.
+Set `VALIDATOR_STRICT=true` if you also want to reject unknown places on form submission.

 You can also tweak how tightly related nodes are drawn together by setting `RELATIVE_ATTRACTION` (0 = loose layout, 1 = very compact).
 It defaults to `0.5`.
 The bulk delete button is hidden by default.
 Set `SHOW_DELETE_ALL_BUTTON=true`